 - Be able to provide documented evidence from the relevant training body (e.g. GMC/GDC or equivalent) of achievement of appropriate competencies for stage of training by time of appointment in line with relevant national regulatory requirements, including satisfactory outcome at the Annual Review of Competence Progression (ARCP)

-- Applicants who have already finished their training and received a CCT are not eligible
+- Applicants who have already finished their training and received a CCT are not usually eligible

 - Hold an active medical or dental indemnity policy that is valid in the jurisdiction where clinical training will occur